conan-io/docs/migrating_to_2.0/config_files.rst

 Profiles
 ========

-Profiles in Conan 2.0 drop the textual replacement of variables
+Profiles in Conan 2.0 drop the textual replacement of variables.

 This profile will not work in 2.0: